jakobnissen/LibDeflate.jl/README.md

 This package provides Julia bindings for [libdeflate](https://github.com/ebiggers/libdeflate).

-Libdeflate is a heavily optimized implementation of the DEFLATE compression algorithm using in the zip, bgzip and gzip formats.
-Unlike libz or gzip, libdeflate does not support streaming, and so is intended for use in block compression or for short files.
+Libdeflate is a heavily optimized implementation of the DEFLATE compression algorithm used in the zip, bgzip and gzip formats.
+Unlike libz or gzip, libdeflate does not support streaming, and so is intended for use in of files that fit in-memory or for block-compressed files like bgzip.
 But it is significantly faster than either libz or gzip.

-This package provides simple for compressing and decompressing raw DEFLATE payloads and gzip data.
+This package provides simple functionality for working with raw DEFLATE payloads and gzip data.
 It is intended for internal use by other packages, not to be used directly by users.
 Hence, its interface is somewhat small.

 For more details on the API, read the docstrings for the relevant functions.